-The Jews are probably the most hated group of people on the planet, and (to paraphrase Henry Kissinger) any people that is so widely hated must be doing something wrong.
-Now, I don’t think that Kissinger’s view here is necessarily correct.
+The Jews are probably the most hated group of people on the planet, and to paraphrase Henry Kissinger, any people that is so widely hated must be doing something wrong.
+Now, I don’t think that Kissinger’s view is necessarily correct.
 Jesus was hated in his time, and so was Socrates.
-But whether we’re right or wrong to be hated, there is much to be said for how one deals with being hated; and I think that a great deal of the rightness or wrongness of being hated can be measured there.
+But whether we’re right or wrong to be hated, there is much to be said for how one deals with being hated; and a great deal of the rightness or wrongness of being hated can be measured there.

 So how do the Jews deal with being hated?
 We demand acceptance.
 We castigate others as immoral for not liking us, and feel deeply entitled as victims to validation and moral support.
 There can be no greater accomplishment for Israel than to simply be acknowledged as existing, by Chad or Honduras or some Egyptian TV presenter.
 This is absolutely pathetic.
 North Korea has more self-respect.

 When the Arabs bury their war dead, they own their choices by declaring that the fallen died on account of Islam.
 When Israelis bury their war dead, they say the exact same thing.
 Muslims take the initiative; Jews just keep having things happen to them.
 The Arabs have martyrs; the Jews have victims—and victims are always on the defensive.
 When the French lost Alsace and Lorraine, they resolved to “remember it always and speak of it never.”
 In contrast, it is doubtful that Israel can ever shut up about all its massacres and humiliations, which it fetishizes and nurses its children on.
 It’s disgusting.